MicrosoftDocs/dataexplorer-docs/data-explorer/white-paper.md

 Here, the cardinality of the summarize group key is low (day of month), thus most of the computation happens at the shard level (heavy filtering and reduction of potentially billions of records into 31 groups), followed by a very lightweight summarization at the node and the top levels of the query.

 However, this isn't the best strategy for join and summarize operators with high cardinality of the join or group-by keys, respectively.
 First, the resulting hash tables might easily exceed the per-node query memory budget; second, the node-level and the top-level aggregations become significant sequential bottlenecks in the query execution.
-In order to overcome these limitations, ADE query planner and execution engine implement the data shuffling mechanism, which, combined with the cost-based optimization and the relevant rewrite rules, enables additional execution strategies for the join and the summarize operators that are more resilient to high-cardinality keys.
+In order to overcome these limitations, Azure Data Explorer query planner and execution engine implement the data shuffling mechanism, which, combined with the cost-based optimization and the relevant rewrite rules, enables additional execution strategies for the join and the summarize operators that are more resilient to high-cardinality keys.

 The essence of the data shuffling in the Engine service is to partition the source data records into a number of disjoint sets based on the hash of the join/summarize key and ensure that the entire partition ends up on one of the cluster nodes, where it can be processed by the local join/summarize operator implementation, independent of any other partition: